-What will you be paying out to the Buyer’s Broker and is that standard in the industry?
+What will you be paying out to the Buyer’s Broker, how does that compare with other listings?

 The more you understand when listing your home, the fewer surprises you can expect during the process.
-Always get at least two marketing proposals and don’t be swayed by that Realtor who gives you the highest price.
+Always get at least two marketing proposals and don’t be swayed by just price.
 For any questions that you have on home selling, contact me.
 I would love to earn your business.